Enhancing Democracy with New Democratic Forms

 Uniformly stating issues that are essentially the same or similar, but stated differently by different participants, serves the purposes of facilitating selecting high priority issues on which to deliberate, and it simplifies analyzing deliberative process results countywide, statewide, and nationwide.
+Also it facilitates the sharing of information between deliberative groups that are working on (or have worked on) issues stated in an equivalent way.
 Often participants will choose issue statements of their representatives or widely known interest groups, so many issue statements will not require alteration to create uniformity of expression.

 Below are examples of how individual participants’ issue choices could be slightly altered to create uniformly stated issues for Council deliberations.
 The issue statement unification process will both clarify and uniformly state similar issue choices: